paulczar/vagrant-logstash/README.md

 5. The master server will utilize the `nodes.pp` file and `modules/` directory that exist **outside of the VMs** (in your puppet-sandbox Git working directory) by utilizing VirtualBox's shared folder feature.
-6. Elasticsearch will be installed on client1 according to the rules set in the nodes.pp
+6. Elasticsearch and Kibana will be installed according to the rules set in the nodes.pp _Kibana module is a bit wacky ...  may need to run `puppet agent -t` a few times on it._

 Most of this is handled using Vagrant's provisioning capabilities and is controlled by the manifests under the `provision/` directory.